nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/message.md

 ### Message Exchange Patterns

 The following subsections illustrate message exchange patterns between vital records jurisdictions and NVSS.
 The structure and content of the messages exchanged is described in section 5.
-Note that the interactions illustrate patterns of message exchange between jurisdiction and NCHS FHIR Messaging Infrastructure as shown in figure 1.
+Note that the interactions illustrate patterns of message exchange between jurisdiction and NCHS FHIR Messaging Infrastructure as as described in the [high level architecture](index.html#high-level-architecture-of-a-fhir-messaging-based-nvss).
 Interactions between jurisdiction FHIR Messaging Infrastructure and other jurisdiction systems, or between NCHS FHIR Messaging Infrastructure and other NCHS systems, are not shown.

 #### Successful Death Record Submission